1985 James Hardie 1000: Class structure

-Class A - Up to 2000 cc
+Class A – Up to 2000 cc

 Six cars were entered for Class A, including four Toyotas, two of them factory supported, an Alfa Romeo Alfetta which did not start and a Volvo 360 which also failed to start.

-Class B - 2001-3000 cc
+Class B – 2001–3000 cc

-With a multiplication factor of 1.3 applied to cars with turbocharged engines, a 2000cc car with a turbocharger was rated at 2600cc for the purposes of the class structure.
+With a multiplication factor of 1.4 applied to cars with turbocharged engines, a 2000cc car with a turbocharger was rated at 2800cc for the purposes of the class structure.
 This saw the factory supported turbocharged Mitsubishi Starions and a Volvo 240 compete against non-turbo Audi 5+5, Toyota Celica Supra and the factory-backed Alfa Romeo GTV6.
 It was the first time since the 1973 race that there was no Ford Capri on the grid.
+Also, after having 13 on the grid in 1984, there was only one solitary Mazda RX-7 at Bathurst in 1985, running the 12A rotary engine without peripheral porting.

-Class C - Over 3000 cc
+Class C – over 3000 cc

-The class featured Holden VK Commodore V8s (in both 5.0 litre and 4.9 litre configuration), the big V12 Jaguar XJ-S', the V8 Ford Mustang GT's and Rover Vitesses and the Straight-six BMW 635 CSi.
-Both the Rovers and BMW's used 3.5 litre engines, though unlike the BMW, the Rover was a V8.
+The class featured Holden VK Commodore SS V8s, the big 5.3L V12 Jaguar XJ-S', the 4.9L V8 Ford Mustang GT's, the 3.5L V8 Rover Vitesses and the 3.5L Straight-six BMW 635 CSi.